Jumpin' Jupiter

 Jumpin' Jupiter is a 1955 Warner Bros.
 Merrie Melodies cartoon directed by Chuck Jones.
 The short was released on August 6, 1955 and stars Porky Pig and Sylvester.

 It is the third and last of a series of comedy horror-themed cartoons that starred the duo, with the other two being Scaredy Cat (1948) and Claws for Alarm (1954).
 They all had the running theme of Porky and Sylvester settling down for the night in a location that was dangerous, with Porky being oblivious and Sylvester being aware and trying to alert Porky, but only succeeding in annoying him.
+It is also the final cartoon in the golden age of American animation featuring Porky before he is permanently paired with Daffy Duck.

 This entry sees Porky and Sylvester camping in the desert and being abducted by an alien from Jupiter.

 Plot

 Porky and Sylvester are camping in the desert in the Superstition Mountains.
 As they prepare to settle down for the night, Sylvester (who is already frightened merely by the location) suddenly hears a howl that causes him to wrap himself around Porky for safety.
 An annoyed Porky peels him off and points out that the sound was from a coyote howling at the Moon.
 Porky then forces the cat to sleep outside while he himself sleeps in his tent.

 Suddenly, a UFO carrying a tall, birdlike alien from the planet Jupiter arrives on Earth, with his mission being to collect some "animal Life" for an experiment.
 After sizing up the samples he finds (Sylvester and the tent with Porky inside), the alien maneuvers his spacecraft to a position where it is able to bore through the ground and remove his specimens in one round slice, which is carried off on top of the UFO.

 Once in space, but still within the pull of Earth's gravity, Porky wakes up extremely cold.
 He gets himself a blanket, remarking to himself as he passes the open tent flap that "the stars are so bright tonight you can almost touch them."
 In due course, the alien comes out to take a look at Sylvester, who is waking up.
 The alien clamps his hand on the cat's head and turns it so they are looking right at each other.
 Naturally, Sylvester is terrified and races into the tent and into Porky's bed.
 Porky angrily demands to know what's going on, to which Sylvester mimics the alien, which results in him being thrown out of the tent that he nearly falls off the edge of the spacecraft.
 Scared out of his wits, Sylvester ends up in the alien's arms.
 Then, realizing where he is, he scrams back into Porky's tent and hides under the bed.